The 83rd AnnualTurtle Derby Takes Place Friday, May 16, 2014

 A traditional prelude to the Preakness in Baltimore, the turtle derby's origins are traced back to Benjamin Frisby, a hospital caretaker and doorman who kept a small turtle pen outside the original hospital administration building.
 Soon, a racetrack was built and wagers were made, all in the name of building community among the medical residents.

-The derby is organized and hosted by first year medical students and radiology students, with help from Child Life and the Office of Student Activities.
+The derby is organized and hosted by first year medical students and radiography students, with help from Child Life and the Office of Student Activities at Johns Hopkins School of Medicine.

 Q: What type of turtles are these?